iiaaaronn/Smarkets_Tradingbot_YT/README.md

 This has not been commisioned by Smarkets so my views do not reflect theirs.

-Do not feel the need to bu
+Do not feel the need to but:
 If you want to say thanks then feel free to donate to me on: https://monzo.me/aaronhope4